-5.2.b Alcohol/Illegal Drugs/Inhalants: No student shall possess, consume, transmit, or store alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, synthetic Cannabinoids or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
-Legal intoxication is not required for violation of this Code of Conduct.
+5.2.b Alcohol/Illegal Drugs/Inhalants: No student shall possess, consume, transmit, or store alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines,

-5.2.b Elementary Middle/High Level 2 - 3 Minimum Maximum Minimum Minimum Maximum 1 st Offense 1 days OSS 10 days OSS and a hearing 1 days OSS 10 days OSS and a hearing referral referral 2 nd Offense 3 days OSS 10 days OSS and a hearing 3 days OSS 10 days OSS and a hearing referral with a referral with a recommendation of long- recommendation of lor term suspension/expulsion term suspension/expulsion

-3 rd Offense + 10 days OSS and a hearing referral with a recommendation of (min) expulsion (1) calendar year - (max) permanent expulsion 10 days OSS and a hearing referral with a recommendation of (min) expulsion (1) calendar year - (max) permanent expulsion SW Referral initiated after 1st offense - DFCS notification may be necessary Parent conference should occur prior to student return to school Notify the appr Notify the appropriate Associate Superintendent Contact Safety and Security - Criminal charges may apply Combination of flocal interventions, supports, and disciplinary response may be appropriate
+5.2.b El ementary Viddle/High Level 2 - 3 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense 1 days OSS 10 days OSS and a hearing referral 1 days OSS 10 days OSS and a hearing referral 2 nd Offense 3 days OSS 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 3 days OSS 10 days OSS and a hearing referral with a recommendation of long- term suspension/expulsion, or assignment to alternative school 3 rd Offense + 10 days OSS and a hearing referral with a recommendation of (min) expulsion (1) calendar year - (max) permanent expulsion10 days OSS and a hearing referral with a recommendation of (min) assignment to alternative school for (1) calendar year - (max) permanent expulsion Refer to the school counselor and school social worker for supports - DFCS notification may be necessary Parent conference should occur prior to student return to school Notify the appropriate Associate Superintendent Contact Safety and Security - Criminal charges may apply Combination of local interventions, supports, and disciplinary response may be appropriate

-5.2.c Selling/Distributing/Buying Drugs: No student shall buy, sell, or otherwise distribute or possess with intent to distribute or attempt to buy, sell, or otherwise distribute or possess with intent to distribute alcoholic beverages, illegal drugs, inhalants, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act, or any substance falsely identified as such, or is which the student purports to be an alcoholic beverage or illegal drug, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act.
+5.2.c Selling/Distributing/Buying Alcohol/Illegal Drugs/Inhalants: No student shall buy, receive, sell, or otherwise distribute or possess with intent to distribute or attempt to buy, sell, or otherwise distribute or possess with intent to distribute alcoholic beverages, illegal drugs, inhalants, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act, or any substance falsely identified as such, or is which the student purports to be an alcoholic beverage or illegal drug, narcotics, hallucinogens, amphetamines, or marijuana, or any other substance listed under the Georgia Controlled Substances Act.
 There is no requirement that there be an exchange of money, goods, and/or services to find a violation of this rule.

-5.2.c Elementary Midd dle/High Level 3 Minimum Maximum Minimum Maximum 1 st Offense 5 days OSS 10 days OSS and a 10 1 000 1 1 hearing referral with a · learing referral with a recommendation of recommendation of long-term suspension/expulsion on suspension/expulsion 2 nd Offense 10 days OSS and a hearing referral with a 10 days OSS and a hearing referral with a recommendation of long-term recommendation of long-term suspension/expuls nsion/expulsion susper on 3 rd Offense + 10 days OSS and a hearing referral with a 10 days OSS and a h earing referral with a recommendation of (min) expulsion (1) recommendation of (min) expulsion (1) calendar year - (max) permanent calendar year - (max) permanent expulsion expulsion

-SW Referral initiated after 1st offense - DFCS notification may be necessary

-Combination of local interventions, supports, and disciplinary response may be appropriate
+5.2.c Ele Elementary dle/High Level 3 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense 5 days OSS 10 days OSS and a 10 days OSS/hearing r eferral recommendation hearing referral of assignment to alter native school 2 nd Offense 10 days OSS and a h earing referral with a 10 days OSS and a hea aring referral with a recommendation of long-term recommendation of lo ong-term suspension/expulsion on suspension/expulsion, or assignment to 3 rd Offense + 10 days OSS and a h earing referral with a 10 days OSS and a hea aring referral with a recommendation of (min) expulsion (1) recommendation of (min) assignment to calendar year - (ma x) permanent expulsion alternative school for (1) calendar year - (max) permanent exp ulsion Refer to the sch ool counselor and scho ool social worker for suppor ts - DFCS notification ma ay be necessary Parent conferen ce should occur prior t to student return to school Notify the appro priate Associate Super rintendent Contact Safety a nd Security - Criminal charges may apply Combination of local interventions, su oports, and disciplinary resp onse may be appropriate e